Moomba Festival: Queens of the Pacific (1967–1977)

+Young Ambassadors (2003–200?)

+The title of "Young Ambassador" was awarded during part of the period during which no monarchs were named (1999 to 2009).
+It was first awarded in 2003.

-From approximately 19811988 there were also instances where Moomba included a Prince and Princess of Moomba designation consisting of two children chosen through a competition held by local radio station 3KZ.
+From approximately 1981 to 1988 there were also instances where Moomba included a Prince and Princess of Moomba designation consisting of two children chosen through a competition held by local radio station 3KZ.

 Fireworks

 Fireworks are a big part of the Moomba festival and large displays occur on every night of the festival.
 The fireworks are above the Yarra river.

 Carnival

 A traditional carnival including a ferris wheel are held in the Alexandra Gardens along the river bank.
 In recent years, the carnival has extended to Birrarung Marr across the river.
 It is popular with children, and dagwood dogs and doughnut stands line the paths.

 River activities

 Moomba particularly celebrates the Yarra River, which has been much maligned during the history of the city until the last few decades.

 Water skiing

 Water skiing in the Yarra was introduced to Moomba in 1959.
 The tournament has both Junior and Open divisions, with the finals crowning the Moomba Masters Champions on Moomba Monday.